travelnxt/appacitive-docs/v1.0/index.md

 Errors
 ------------

-The api always returns a ``2xx`` code in the status object incase the api call was successful.
+The api always returns a ``2xx`` code in the status object in case the api call was successful.
 A non ``2xx`` status code is used to indicate a failure.
 Certain conventions are followed for indicative purposes to hint the cause of the failure.
 A ``4xx`` error code is used to indicate validation and client errors.
 Validation failures would also include specifics in the additional messages.

 Authentication
 ------------

 To authenticate your api request you need to specify your application's API key and environment in every request.
-The environment header is used to route the request to your sandbox or live environment as requested.
+The *environment* header is used to route the request to your *sandbox* or *live* environment as requested.
 Your api key can be found in the api key section of the management portal for your app.
 For the Appacitive apis, all contextual and authentication information is always passed via http headers.

 In order to pass the api key and environment information for the application use the following headers.